Emu Bay Railway 11 class

 The Emu Bay Railway 11 class were a class of diesel-hydraulic locomotives built by Walkers Limited, Maryborough for the Emu Bay Railway between 1969 and 1971.

 History

-Between 1969 and 1971, the Emu Bay Railway took delivery of seven diesel-hydraulic locomotives from Walkers Limited.
+In 1968, with EZ Industries and the Mount Lyell Mining & Railway Company to establish a sulphuric acid plant in Burnie, the Emu Bay Railway ordered five diesel-hydraulic locomotives from Walkers Limited to the same design as the Queensland Railways DH class.
+All were delivered in December 1969.
+A further two were delivered in March 1971.

 All were included in the April 1998 sale of the Emu Bay Railway to the Australian Transport Network.
-Following the cessation of vacuum braked trains in March 2002 they were withdrawn and sold to Queensland operators.
+Following the cessation of vacuum braked trains in March 2002, they were withdrawn and sold to Queensland operators.
+By 2019, six were owned by Cairns Kuranda Rail Services and one by Downer Rail.